 Closing the Christmas season and almost a month of celebrations, January 6th is an important day in the Orthodox tradition.
 And as such, it must start very early!

 On this day, locals commemorate the baptism of Christ, and it is considered such an important day that it is also a bank holiday.
-Also known as Theophany or Ta Fota (The Lights), the Orthodox Church celebrated the presence of God in the baptism of Christ.
+Also known as Theophany or Ta Fota (The Lights), the Greek Orthodox Church celebrated the presence of God in the baptism of Christ.

-Early in the morning, the solemn Great Sanctification of Water takes place across the country, usually by the sea and beside rivers and lakes.
-After an important church service, a priest walks together with hundreds of people towards the edge of the water.
+Early in the morning, the solemn Great Sanctification of Water occurs across the country, usually by the sea and beside rivers and lakes.
+After an important church service, a priest walks together with hundreds of people towards the water’s edge.

-Once there, he blesses the waters by casting a cross into it, and right after, young men (and women) dive into the water to retrieve it.
+Once there, he blesses the waters by casting a cross into it, and right after, young men (and women) dive into the holy water to retrieve it.

 Greek Christmas Food

-Food in Greece is a serious affair, during a Greece Christmas even more!
+Food in Greece is a serious affair, and during a Greek Christmas, even more!
 There are dozens of typical dishes prepared and eaten only during this period.

-Although Christmas food is not the same across the country, some dishes will be present at every Christmas table all over Greece, so take a look; these are some of the food that most people love.
+Although Christmas food is not the same across the country, some dishes will be present at every Christmas table all over Greece, so take a look; these are some of the foods that most people love.